one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Azure-infrastructure.md

 2. Make sure that you choose the **public IP address**, not the `Private IP address`, and then click on **Download RDP File**.
 3. Logon with the fully qualified domain credentials you wrote down earlier (e.g. adadmin@yourdomain.com).
 You may have to choose **More Choices** then **Use a different account** to enter your new set of credentials.

-    > Note that if you connected to the VM too quickly you will see the message "**Please wait for the Group Policy Client**" on your screen for several minutes.
+    > If you connected to the VM too quickly you will see the message "**Please wait for the Group Policy Client**" on your screen for several minutes.

     > When you connect with RDP you will see adadmin as the default credentials..
 These are local crdentials, not domain credentials, so be sure to click on **More choices** then **Use a different account** and enter FQDM domain credentials.

 4. Within Server Manager, click **Tools** and then **Active Directory Users and Computers**.

-5. Create a New User with the following information:
+5. Expand the domain tree and select **Users**.
+Right-click and create a New User with the following information:
     * First Name: **WVD**
     * Last Name: **Administrator**
     * Full Name: **WVD Administrator**